sap-tutorials/Tutorials/tutorials/tutorial-getting-started/tutorial-getting-started.md

 ---

-This tutorial was first released in May 2021 as part of the Crossover Learner mission.
+** REMEMBER:** If you are doing this tutorial as part of the Crossover Learner (expires June 30, 2021), remember to go to the community and vote on a question or answer and comment on the blog [Become a dual threat: SAP learner AND community pro](https://blogs.sap.com/2021/05/20/become-a-dual-threat-sap-learner-and-community-pro/).

 ---